 02 of 08

-"B" can indicate one of three different shapes.
-When it is used by itself, though, it stands for "bullet."
-A "bullet" light bulb is a cylinder with a rounded end, like a tubular incandescent bulb, but with a base that is smaller than the glass cylinder.
-The GE 85384 14-Watt Outdoor CFL Post-Light 60-Watt-Replacement Energy Smart light bulb is one example.
+B can indicate one of three different shapes.
+When it is used by itself, it stands for bullet.
+A bullet light bulb is a cylinder with a smaller rounded end and a base that tapers in.

-A "BR" bulb is a "bulged reflector" bulb such as the GE reveal® 65 watt BR30.
-BR bulbs typically have... two funnel-shaped reflector areas, one behind the other, to help shape and focus the light.
+BR denotes a bulged reflector bulb.
+BR bulbs typically have two funnel-shaped reflector areas, one behind the other, to help shape and focus the light.
 They're narrow at the bottom and then flair out for a wider top.

-A "BT" code may indicate a "bulged tube" or "chimney" light bulb, such as this 100 watt bulb from Litetronics (buy now).
-But it can also stand for a "blunt tip" light bulb -- the ones that are flame-shaped with a rounded end. or, to be totally confusing, light bulbs that have a "bent tip," which is the exact opposite of a blunt tip.
-BT, apparently, stands for whatever a company has decided it stand for, and is unreliable as a guide.
-To minimize the confusion, many companies just spell out "blunt tip" or "bent tip" on the package, rather than relying on the code.
+A BT code can indicate a bulged tube or chimney light bulb—essentially just wide tubes sometimes with an even wider middle.
+It can also stand for a blunt tip light bulb—the ones that are flame-shaped with a rounded end.
+In addition, BT light bulbs can stand for bent tip, which is the exact opposite of a blunt tip.
+To minimize the confusion, many companies just spell out blunt tip or bent tip on the package rather than relying on the code.

 03 of 08

-A "C" stands for "candle."
+A C stands for candle.
 These are the flame-shaped bulbs with the pointed, bent tips.
-Some companies have started using "CA" to designate their candle bulbs.
-That may have started as an attempt to distinguish candle-flame-shaped bulbs from "circline" lamps.
+Some companies have started using CA to designate their candle bulbs.
+That might have started as an attempt to distinguish candle flame-shaped bulbs from circline lamps.

 04 of 08

-G"G" is the code for a globular light bulb.
-These bulbs are often mounted in the open so they can be seen.
-One popular location for globular light bulbs is in a multisocket light fixture above a vanity mirror.Continue to 5 of 8 below.
+G is the code for a globular light bulb.
+These bulbs are often mounted in the open, so they can be seen.
+One popular location for globular light bulbs is in a multi-socket light fixture above a vanity mirror.Continue to 5 of 8 below.

 05 of 08

-SAn "S" bulb is made for use in a sign.
-These aren't used in residential lighting.
+An S bulb is made for use in a sign or appliance.
+These are not used in residential lighting.

 06 of 08

-T-12 and T-8... fluorescent tubes, which are the older and newer versions of straight fluorescent tubes, are two fairly common examples of "lamps" in this shape.
-Another is the T-10 tubular incandescent light bulb that is used in the gallery light fixtures that mount to the picture's frame.
+T-12 and T-8 fluorescent tubes are two fairly common examples of bulbs in this shape.
+Another is the T-10 tubular incandescent light bulb that is commonly used in the gallery light fixtures that mount to a picture's frame.

 07 of 08

-RAn "R" lamp is a reflector lamp.
-If you have any recessed lights or track lights in your home, you probably have some of these lamps installed now.
-Variations on the "R" shape include "BR," or "bulged reflector" bulbs, "PAR" bulbs, which have a parabolic shape, and "MR" -- mirrored reflector -- bulbs.
+An R lamp is a reflector lamp.
+If you have any recessed lights or track lights in your home, you probably have some of these lamps installed.

 08 of 08

-The numbers that follow the letter codes are the codes for the size of the light bulb.
-They show the diameter of the bulb, or lamp, in eights of an inch.
+The numbers that follow the letter codes denote the size of the light bulbs.
+They show the diameter of a bulb in eights of an inch.